eligigante/document-review-tracker/README.md

 ### Front End

-- **HTML:** The markup language for structuring the application's content
+- **HTML:** The markup language for structuring the application's content.
 - **CSS:** Stylesheets to enhance the visual presentation and layout.
 - **JavaScript:** Used for dynamic and interactive elements on the client side.